 College Corps Fellows are required to complete a total of 450 hours of service during the 10-month program.
 Because fellows are enrolled in a course (considered indirect or training hours), we estimate that fellows will need to complete 360 hours with their community partner.
 This translates to 12-15 hours with your organization.
 Service with your organization can be a mix of direct and indirect service, and should be predominately in-person.

-Indirect service hours include education and training.
+Indirect service hours includes tasks or projects, such as research that supports the fellows' work or your organization, creating website content or social media posts, curriculum development, or event planning.
 Your fellows can use this time to learn more about your organization or focus area, and/or research relevant topics that support their work and your organization.

 Important Dates